bhagyesh96/dishq-scrapper/README.md

 5   > you will see all Scraped data on web page  <br>

 <h1>Trouble shoot</h1>
-  1 > to test web app rename test.json to data.json and run Django app 2 > if it is not locating "data.json" change path in "zomato/views" for json file
+  1 > to test web app rename test.json to data.json and run Django app <br>
+  2 > if it is not locating "data.json" change path in "zomato/views" for json file